ParentSquare/faulty/README.md

 - `Faulty::Events::HoneybadgerListener`: Reports circuit and backend errors to the Honeybadger error reporting service.

+If your favorite monitoring software is not supported here, please open a PR that implements a listener for it.

 ### Custom Listeners

 You can implement your own listener by following the documentation in